milanwiedemann/suddengains/README.md

 ### 4. Helper functions to export data sets to SPSS, Excel, Stata or CSV

-I'm still working on these functions, see the [dev](https://github.com/milanwiedemann/suddengains/tree/dev) branch of this GitHub repository for more information.
+I've finished these functions, see the [dev](https://github.com/milanwiedemann/suddengains/tree/dev) branch of this GitHub repository for more information.